 - Peel the pears, then cube one and slice the other.

-- Remove from the stand and with a spatula fold in the cubed pear and mini chocolate chips.
+- With a spatula fold in the cubed pear and mini chocolate chips, if using.

 - Pour the mixture into the prepared loaf pan (or any other pan you like) and spread the top evenly with the spatula.